lrswss/co2ampel/README.md

-Looking around for a suitable housing for the CO<sub>2</sub>-Ampel we (my son and I) spontaneously choose [this](https://www.ovomaltine.de/produkte/ovomaltine-pulver-dose) because it was almost empty, pretty robust and seemed perfect in respect to shape and size.
+Looking around for a suitable housing for the CO<sub>2</sub>-Ampel we (my son and I) spontaneously choose [this](https://www.ovomaltine.de/produkte/ovomaltine-pulver-dose) because it was almost empty, pretty robust and seemed perfect in respect to shape and size. :wink:

 To help stack all components inside the translucent plastic tin I designed a  simple [3D printed inner frame](3d-parts/inner-frame.png) which has a place for all components and is  glued into the orange lid.
-The SCD30 and BME280 sensors are placed into a [3D printed sensor-mount](3d-parts/sensor-mount.png) glued on top of the frame **after** the NeoPixel ring has been screwed onto the frame.
+The SCD30 and BME280 sensors are placed into a seperate [3D printed sensor-mount](3d-parts/sensor-mount.png) which is glued on top of the frame **after** the NeoPixel ring has been screwed onto the frame.
 Air ventilation is achieved by a [3D printed grille](3d-parts/ventilation_grille.png) pressed into a 40 mm hole cut into the rather thick bottom of the plastic tin.